-An HCR that would lead to a low risk of the stock falling below the soft limit reference point was developed and used the most recent acoustic index of abundance as an absolute measure of abundance.
-In the HCR, risk was defined as the probability of the SSB being below 20% SSB0 (the soft limit).
-The HCR is given by TACC t+1 = HCR-p ($B_t - C_t/2$), where B_t is acoustic abundance, C_t is catch, and HCR-p is a fixed proportion in year t.
+An HCR that would lead to a low risk of the stock falling below the soft limit reference point was developed and assumed that the most recent acoustic index was an absolute measure of abundance.
+This assumption was considered reasonable and conservative.
+In the HCR, risk was defined as the probability of the spawning stock biomass (SSB) being below 20% SSB0 (the soft limit).
+HCR2017 is given by TAC{t+1} = $p(B_t - C_t/2)$, where B_t is acoustic abundance, C_t is catch, and p is a fixed proportion.

-Results of simulations for different levels of harvest (HCR-p) and assumptions of natural mortality are given in Table 18 (Doonan 2017).
+Results of simulations for different levels of harvest (p) and assumptions of natural mortality are given in Table 18 (Doonan 2017).

-For 2017, the currently accepted HCR for SBW 6B, Bounty Plateau, was applied using the abundance estimate from the industry acoustic survey completed in the 2017 fishing season (O'Driscoll 2018).
-The HCR depends on the values of natural mortality and steepness and these were specified by Fisheries New Zealand to be 0.2 y-1 and 0.9, respectively.
-The HCR gave a yield for the 2018 fishing season of 3209 t (Doonan 2018).
+HCR{2017} for SBW 6B was applied using the abundance estimate from the industry acoustic survey completed in the 2017 fishing season (O'Driscoll 2018).
+HCR{2017} depends on the values of natural mortality, M, and steepness, h, and these were specified by Fisheries New Zealand to be 0.2 y-1 and 0.9, respectively.
+HCR{2017} gave a yield for the 2018 fishing season of 3209 t (Doonan 2018).
 This yield assumes that there will not be a very large cohort entering the mature population.
-No further work was conducted to develop or explore assumptions underlying the current HCR, e.g., what procedures should be undertaken to detect and respond to another very large recruitment event (which is excluded from the current HCR), or, whether the HCR is more robust if it is based on the end-of-year biomass rather than that at the start of the fishing season.
+No further work was conducted to develop or explore assumptions underlying the HCR{2017} , e.g., what procedures should be undertaken to detect and respond to another very large recruitment event (which is excluded from the HCR{2017}), or, whether HCR{2017} is more robust if it is based on the end-of-year biomass rather than that at the start of the fishing season.

-Table 18: Case-2: Risk for a combination of M and HCR-p values with steepness set to 0.90 and survey process CV at 0% (probability of SSB{θ} being below 0.20 B{θ} over a 120-year projection).
-Risk is the probability of SSB{θ} being below 0.2 B{θ} over a 120-year projection.
+Table 18: Case-2: Risk for a combination of natural mortality, and p values with steepness, h, set to 0.90 and survey process CV at 0% (probability of SSB0 being below 0.20 B0 over a 120-year projection).
+Risk is the probability of SSB0 being below 0.2 B0 over a 120-year projection.
 Mean over 2 runs.
 Standard simulation error was about 0.0025.
 Acceptable risks are below the thick black border.